hmnhGeek/DSP-Project-Report-LaTeX/README.md

 SOFTWARE.
 ```

+## IMPORTANT NOTE
+**The main code resides `Project Codes/PVD/`**, however, individual modules used by the GUI (modules made by the author) are separately available in `Project Codes` directory as well.
+Their own command line tools are available in their respective directory.

 ## AUTHOR
 This full software pack with its documentation in `Report` folder is done by **Himanshu Sharma**, the owner of this github repository and account.